 Reasonable assumptions have been made regarding the optimum amalgamation of sites for redevelopment that would realise good urban design outcomes.
-The planning of the HIAs incorporates building setbacks, building-to-building separation, new pedestrian through block links, plaza, and green spaces.
-The envelopes illustrate potential development scenarios for site amalgamation that avoids isolated sites and provides access to sunlight and natural ventilation, reasonable efficiencies in structure, vehicular access, and parking provision.
+The planning of the HIAs incorporates building setbacks, building-to-building separation, new pedestrian through block links, plazas, and green spaces.
+The envelopes illustrate potential development scenarios for site amalgamation that avoid isolated sites and provide access to sunlight and natural ventilation, reasonable efficiencies in structure, vehicular access, and parking provision.

-8.3.
-Recommendation
+8.3 Planning recommendation

-It is recommended that the optimum urban design outcome (building massing and height) for the Arthur Street HIA, taking into consideration the existing and future surrounding built form context, is Option 1 (maximum 8 storeys), noting that feasibility testing has demonstrated that this built form scenario is viable with a 3% Affordable Housing contribution.
+It is recommended that the optimum urban design outcome (building massing and height) for the Arthur Street HIA, taking into consideration the existing and future surrounding built form context, is Option 1 (maximum 8 storeys), noting that three storey and five storey residential buildings are currently permitted in the areas of proposed uplift.